 Forecasting and Strategy Unit is part of the Decision and Administration Systems Laboratory and represents an active part of the School of Electrical and Computer Engineering of National Technical University, providing expertise and training opportunities to future engineers, in a field of rapid technological development.

 The Unit consists of faculty members, postdoctoral and doctoral researchers who are involved in the conduct of undergraduate and postgraduate courses in the Department.
-External researchers of the private sector are also involved in the research field.
+External researchers of the private sector and undergraduate students are also involved in the research field.

 Furthermore, the Unit provides the means for high-level research activity to PhDs and postdoctoral researchers, via research projects of National and European character.

-The research field of the Unit covers a wide range of areas in an attempt to reconcile the needs of the Greek industry and organizations of the public sector with the guidance of fundamental and applied research in countries of the European Union.
+The research field of the Unit covers a wide range of areas in an attempt to reconcile the needs of the Greek industry and organizations of the public and private sector with the guidance of fundamental and applied research in countries of the European Union.
+The research interests of the Unit include among others forecasting support systems, decision support systems, machine learning, optimisation, and data analytics.

 Finally, significant investments in equipment to support the operation of the Unit have already been made or are still in progress, in an effort to maintain the technostructural forefront of research means and laboratory practice in the areas concerned.